Today, however, we’re seeing a sea-change in the way brands represent and market to women, fuelled by social and political movements.

 There’s still work to be done, of course.
 That beach body campaign wasn’t all that long ago, was it?
 Luckily though, many brands are working hard to make it a distant memory.

-But I am going to talk about 17 other marketing campaigns I’ve seen that depict a positive message about women.
+Here’s 17 marketing campaigns that depict a positive message about women.

-Domestic abuse charity Women’s Aid used experiential marketing to make people stop and take notice of the issue in a Masters of Marketing award-winning campaign.
+Domestic abuse charity Women’s Aid used experiential marketing to make people stop and take notice of the issue in a Masters of Marketing award-winning campaign in 2016.

 It put up interactive out-of-home (OOH) ads featuring a picture of a beaten and bruised woman.